Alopecia: When Dogs Lose Hair

 3. Signs of alopecia should not be ignored

-Pet owners who notice hair loss or a thinning coat as well skin issues and behavioral changes should contact their vets immediately.
-These symptoms have an underlying cause that could be irreparably damaging without treatment, as well as painful or uncomfortable to your pet.
+Pet owners who notice hair loss, a thinning coat, skin issues, and behavioral changes should contact their vets immediately.
+These symptoms have an underlying cause that could be irreparably damaging without treatment and painful or uncomfortable to your pet.

 4. Vets must determine why a dog is experiencing alopecia

-While it may be tempting remedy hair loss at home, it is key to have your vet perform a thorough physical in order to determine why alopecia is occurring.
-Vets will examine the pattern and areas of hair loss, and may do a skin biopsy or a skin scraping as well as other tests to rule out certain conditions.
+While it may be a tempting remedy for hair loss at home, it is key to have your vet perform a thorough physical in order to determine why alopecia is occurring.
+Vets will examine the pattern and areas of hair loss and may do a skin biopsy or a skin scraping, as well as other tests to rule out certain conditions.

 5. Treatment of alopecia will depend on its cause